BCDevOps/openshift-wiki/docs/OCP/IncreasePVCSize.md

+# Increasing the size of an existing PVC

 Basic steps:
 - shut down apps using storage
 - backup current storage content (you can use oc login + oc get pods + oc rsync <pod>:/<path> <local-path>